brandenbonaby/hyperv-testing/README.md

                           represents the buffer delay value and the second represents the message delay value.
 Value constraints:
                           -1 <= value <= 1000.

+<h2> optional arguments: when positional argument 'view' used </h2>

     -V, --view-all-states    View the test status for all vmbus devices.